Belleville, Ontario: History

 In 1858 the iron bridge was completed over the Moira River at Bridge Street; it was the first iron bridge in Hastings County.
 By 1865, the population reached 6,000.
 Telephone service to 29 subscribers was in place by 1883; electricity became available in 1885 and in 1886, the town began to offer municipal water service.
 In 1870, Ontario's first school for the deaf was established in Belleville.
 Under Dr. Charles B. Coughlin, the school was recognized as making a significant contribution to special education.
 Originally called the Ontario Institution for the Education of the Deaf and Dumb, the facility was renamed as Ontario School for the Deaf.
-In 1974, it was renamed as the Sir James Whitney School.
+In 1974, it was renamed as the Sir James Whitney School for the Deaf.

 Belleville's city hall operates in a building first constructed in 1873 to house the public market and administrative offices.
 It was designed in the High Victorian Gothic style and retains much of its original appearance.
 In 1877, Belleville was legally incorporated as a city.

 In 1998, the city was amalgamated with the surrounding Township of Thurlow to form an expanded City of Belleville as part of Ontario-wide municipal restructuring.
 The city also annexed portions of Quinte West to the west.

 Late-20th-century franchises founded here include the Dixie Lee Fried Chicken chain in 1964 and, in 1978, Journey's End Corporation's economy, limited-service hotel chain.

+In February 2024, the city declared a state of emergency after 23 people—clustered around a homeless shelter—overdosed on opioids within two days.
+The cause was "a laced drug in the region".

+On September 20, 2026, a police officer was injured in a shooting outside the Sons of Jacob Synagogue while members of the Jewish community gathered for Yom Kippur.
+The alleged perpetrator died in hospital after a shootout with police.
+Ontario's Special Investigations Unit, an independent civilian law enforcement agency, investigated the incident.
+Ontario Premier Doug Ford condemned the shooting and expressed support for the wounded officer and other first responders.